vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 the adept during the worship of the Yoginīs of this *cakra* .

-The Siddhiīśitvā, also worshipped there, gives the adept the state of Śiva, which implies, says the Dī, the purifi cation of the body and of the senses of the adept and also of the objects.
+The Siddhiīśitvā, also worshipped there, gives the adept the state of Śiva, which implies, says the Dī , the purifi cation of the body and of the senses of the adept and also of the objects.
 This threefold purifi cation gives to the adept the state ofīśvara.
 To say that it takes place “in the triple city” \( *pūratraye* \) means that “the knower, knowledge, and the known,”

 * *